Soledge/BlockEtw/README.md

 For injecting into a process:   shinject <pid> /opt/shellcode/blocketw.bin

 There is no output currently for the command.
+It WILL NOT WORK if your using a spawnto.

 Credits go to RastaMouse and XPN for creating SharpC2 from which this tool is based and thier research on ETW bypassing.